 MIT Lincoln Laboratory is designated a Department of Defense federally funded research and development center (FFRDC) operated by the Massachusetts Institute of Technology.
 The Laboratory conducts research and development pertinent to national security on behalf of the military services, the Office of the Secretary of Defense, the intelligence community, and other government agencies.
-Projects undertaken by Lincoln Laboratory focus on the development and prototyping of new technologies and capabilities to meet government needs that cannot be met as effectively by the government's existing inhouse or contractor resources.
+Projects undertaken by Lincoln Laboratory focus on the development needs that cannot be met as effectively by the government's existing inhouse or contractor resources.
 Program activities extend from fundamental investigations through design and field testing of prototype systems using new technologies.
 A strong emphasis is placed on the transition of systems and technology to the private sector.